Search for Articles

 ・Requires revision: Revisions are required (such as changing in the type of article submitted and correcting of English expressions)

-・Rejected: Articles that clearly do not meet the requirements for publication, or articles that are inappropriate for publication
+・Rejected: Manuscripts that clearly do not meet the requirements for publication, or manuscripts that are inappropriate for publication

 4.2 Comments on the Overall Assessment